 - 1. The Skills Lab Coordinator &/or faculty must be present when students are in the lab. - 2.
 Needles are to be disposed of in the red sharps containers located on the medication cart or in the skills lab.
-If full, the Lab Coordinator needs to be notified.

-- 3. Equipment should be returned to the designated areas.
+If full, the Lab Coordinator needs to be notified. - 3.
+Equipment should be returned to the designated areas.
 Notify lab coordinator of any equipment in need of repair and/or maintenance. - 4.
 Manikin and equipment use must be approved by the Skills Lab Coordinator or faculty member present in the lab. - 5.
 Students who need assistance with skills can contact the assigned clinical faculty member.

-2.18 Skills Validation Requirements
+2.19 Skills Validation Requirements

 Students must demonstrate competency in all skills prior to being allowed to perform a skill in the clinical setting.
-Students are required to pass each skill validation examination with a minimum score of 75%.
-If a student scores less than 75% on the first attempt, two additional attempts to pass the skill will be permitted.
-The maximum score that can be earned for a repeated skill is 75%.
+Students are required to pass each skill validation examination.
+If a student is unsuccessful on the first attempt, one additional attempt to pass the skill will be permitted.

-Skills Courses and Health Assessment Course
+Skills and Health Assessment Courses

 - 1. In the case of an absence, the student must notify the skills instructor at least one hour prior to the validation time.
-All missed skills validations must be made up within five (5) business days. - 2.
-If a student cannot demonstrate competency in a skill, he/she will not be able to meet the course objectives.
-(See individual course syllabus).
+All missed skills validations must be made up within three (3) business days. - 2.
+If a student cannot demonstrate competency in a skill, he/she will not be able to meet the course objectives and will fail the course.
+(See individual course syllabus). - 3.
+A student must withdraw from the clinical course if unable to progress in RNSG 1205 Nursing Skills or RNSG 1215 Health Assessment.